dananggadii/GCP_Project/Core Service/Cloud Storage/cloudStorage.md

 ```

 2. Highlight and copy the name of the oldest version of the file (the first listed), referred to as [VERSION_NAME] in the next step.

+> Note: Make sure to copy the full path of the file, starting with `gs://`

 3. Store the version value in the environment variable [VERSION_NAME].